10hacks/10hacks.github.io/_posts/2016-01-22-start-of-the-journey.md

 layout:     post
 title:      Start of a New Journey
 date:       2016-01-22 19:00:00
-summary:    Kicking off this blog about the making of the 10Hacks book.
+summary:    OK, damnit.
+Time to start tracking this crazy journey...
 categories: blog
 ---